|hope college > campus offices > international ed|

 For more information, please contact Dr. Stephen Hemenway

-In 2014, the Hope College Vienna Summer School celebrates its 58th year!
-This summer’s two sessions offer college credits in numerous academic fields: German Language 1 and 2, Vienna’s Musical Traditions, Austrian Art and Architecture, Modern Austrian History, Empires of the World and Mind, Theology and Ethics (An Illustrated Guide), a Senior Seminar on “Vienna: Values in Transit,” and Independent Studies.
-Field trips within in Austria and excursions to neighboring countries add a significant dimension to the classes.
-The program, open to qualified applicants of any age who have completed at least one year of college before summer 2014, has a maximum of 54 students per session.
-Minimum grade point average for acceptance is usually around 2.80.
+In 2017, the Hope College Vienna Summer School celebrates its 61st year and begins its seventh decade!
+This summer’s two sessions (May, June) offer eight college credits in numerous academic fields: German Language, Austrian Art and Architecture, Theology and Ethics (An Illustrated Guide), Vienna’s Musical Traditions, Modern Austrian History, Empires of the World and Mind, Economic/Business Issues in Europe, Creative Writing: Nonfiction, and a Senior Seminar (Vienna: Values in Transit).
+Field trips within Austria and excursions to neighboring countries add a significant dimension to the learning experience.
+The program, open to qualified applicants of any age who have completed at least one year of college before summer 2017, has a maximum of 55 students per session.
+Minimum grade point average for acceptance is usually around 3.00.
 A student on disciplinary probation will need clearance for eligibility.
-Since the pioneer days of 1956 when the late Dr. Paul G. Fried (history professor and director of international education at Hope College) founded the Vienna Summer School, more than 3000 students from at least 200 colleges and universities have discovered how summer study in Vienna can provide them with a meaningful introduction to the rich heritage of European civilization.
-Dr. Stephen I. Hemenway, current director of the Vienna Summer School and professor of English at Hope, will lead the group in Vienna for his 39th consecutive year.

 Living in Vienna

 Vienna Summer School combines serious academic study with the benefits of living in a culturally rich city.
 Students reside with Austrian families, usually in double rooms, where breakfast is provided and clothes are laundered; they receive monetary refunds for daily dinners and are urged to explore local restaurants.
-Students from previous summers have contributed 350 restaurant reviews to "Inexpensive Eating in Vienna," a guide provided to all participants.
-Some use kitchen facilities at their residences to prepare light meals.
+Past students have contributed 350 restaurant reviews to "Inexpensive Eating in Vienna," an online blog for all participants.
+Some use facilities at their homes to prepare light meals.
 Students receive monthly transportation passes valid on all trams, buses, subways, and trains in metropolitan Vienna.

 Vienna features everything from famous choirboys to fabled coffeehouses, from Sachertortes to the Spanish Riding School, from baroque churches to a modern United Nations complex.
-While in Vienna, German-language students improve fluency; art/architecture and theology students explore museums and churches; students in history and “Empires” courses visit Habsburg residences and World War sites; music students attend operas and concerts; senior seminar students question distinguished speakers daily.
-Many of these opportunities are available to all participants, and the cost of most field trips is included.
+While in Vienna, German-language students improve fluency; art/architecture and theology students explore museums and churches; students in history and “Empires” courses visit Habsburg residences and World War sites; music students attend operas and concerts; economics students meet with business experts; nonfiction students write memoirs about local people and places; senior seminar students question distinguished speakers daily.
+Several of these opportunities are available to all participants, and the cost of required field trips is included.
 Non-credit German-conversation classes meet a few afternoons each week.
 Beginners find these survival sessions beneficial, while those with German abilities gain more confidence.

-For students participating in the full program or first session only, Dr. Hemenway has reserved group flights on Tuesday, May 6, from Grand Rapids, Detroit, and Chicago with arrival in Vienna on Wednesday, May 7.
-Students with other flight arrangements must arrive in Vienna no later than noon on May 7 for bus rides to Mörbisch (a village near the Austro-Hungarian border) for orientation.
-For second session students, group flights from Grand Rapids, Detroit, and Chicago depart on Wednesday, May 28, and arrive on Thursday, May 29.
-All students must arrive in Vienna by noon on May 29 for orientation.
-Return dates from Vienna (or other cities) are open, but flights from Vienna to Grand Rapids, Detroit, and Chicago have been reserved on Thursday, May 29, and Friday, June 20, for students leaving at the end of each session.
-Participants will receive complete flight information and options in December.
+For students participating in the full program or first session only, Dr. Hemenway has reserved group flights on Tuesday, May 9, from Chicago (bus transfers from Holland) with arrival in Vienna on Wednesday, May 10.
+Students with other flight arrangements must arrive in Vienna no later than 8:30 a.m. on May 10 for bus rides to Mörbisch in the Austrian state of Burgenland for orientation.
+For second session students, group flights from Chicago (bus transfers from Holland) depart on Thursday, June 1, and arrive on Friday, June 2.
+All students must arrive in Vienna by 8:30 a.m. on June 2 for orientation.
+Return dates from Vienna (or other cities) are open, but flights from Vienna to Chicago have been reserved on Friday, June 2, and Saturday, June 24, for students leaving at the end of each session.
+Participants will receive complete flight information and options in early January.